 - Mahmoud Hussein, secretary-general of the Muslim Brotherhood in Egypt

 - Mahmoud Elibiary, head of Risalat Al-Ikhwan ((Muslim Brotherhood Message), a Brotherhood publication based in London and supervised by Ibrahim Munir

-- Mehmet Esin, Deputy Chairman of the Turkish HÜDA PAR, a front for Hezbollah in Turkey
+- Mehmet Esin, Deputy Chairman of the Turkish HÜDA PAR, a front for Turkish Hezbollah (not the Lebanese group)

 - Imad Hout, former member of the Lebanese parliament on behalf of the Muslim Brotherhood’s Lebanese branch (Al-Jama’a Al-Islamiyya)